zenonine/navi/navi/README.md

 a good architecture, especially in large scale applications.

 `Navi` helps you keep all the powerful of Navigator 2.0 but with a simple and easy to learn API.
-It helps you manage your navigation system in split and isolate domains.
+It helps you manage your navigation system in split and isolated domains.

 Note that, **imperative navigation API** is also supported as an extra layer beyond the declarative API.